JuliaML/MLDataPattern.jl/docs/documentation/folds.rst

    :param AbstractVector train_indices: \
         Vector of integer vectors.
-It denotes the sequence of training assignments.
-I.e. the indices of the training subsets
+It denotes the sequence of training assignments (i.e. the indices of the training subsets).

    :param AbstractVector val_indices: \
         Vector of integer vectors.
-It denotes the sequence of validation assignments.
-I.e. the indices of the validation subsets
+It denotes the sequence of validation assignments (i.e. the indices of the validation subsets)

    :param obsdim: \
         Optional.
 If it makes sense for the type of `data`, then